In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Conclusions

 \section{Conclusions}

 This study represents an advancement in optimizing the volumetric current fields for DBS by leveraging the metaheuristic L1L1 method.
-Previous studies on contact selection have used convex optimization and patient-specific models to determine optimal stimulation settings.
-These methods perform well when all input parameters are fixed.
-However, they do not account for uncertainties in factors such as patient anatomy, lead placement, and tissue properties, which often vary in clinical practice.
-In principle, our L1L1-based method can address these uncertainties.
-Its main advantage is the ability to target the desired area while avoiding overfitting to noisy data.
+Previous contact selection studies, such as \cite{Anderson_2018} and later \cite{Janson_2020_Activation}, have used convex optimization to determine optimal stimulation settings and this represents at addressing varying levels of {\em a priori} lead field uncertainty, which can be attributed as patient anatomy, misleading lead placement, and tissue properties, which often vary in clinical practice.

-Our findings demonstrate the method's ability to refine electrode contact point configurations under varying levels of {\em a priori} lead field uncertainty.
-By achieving relatively high field ratios with a carefully chosen $\varepsilon$ value, the L1L1 method shows promise in enhancing the precision and effectiveness of DBS stimulation within uncertainty constraints.
+Our findings demonstrate that the method can achieve relatively high field ratios with a carefully chosen activation threshold $\varepsilon$ value.
 This, in turn, has the potential to improve individualized stimulation outcomes.
 An ongoing work is to integrate patient-specific data, such as thalamic segmentation, to improve stimulation accuracy.
-This involves using boundary-fitted multicompartment FE meshes and a complete electrode model, as in this study.
+This involves using boundary-fitted multi-compartment FE meshes \cite{galazprieto_2023_mesh} and a Complete Electrode Model \cite{pursiainen2017forward}, as in this study.